ndujaLabs/genesis-reveal-app/README.md

 **Stage 2**

 1. When the block is mined, include its hash in the snapshot file
 2. Shuffle the metadata.
-The script will generate 8000 JSON files in the `output` folder
+The script will generate a file metadata.json with for the first 600 JSON files in the `output` folder
 3. Commit and push the update to GitHub.

 **Stage 3**
 1. Upload all the metadata to S3.
-2. Update the token URI of the NFT.

-When the process is complete, you will be able to see all the metadata on any marketplace that updates the data.
-Also, we will publish a special app to show all the tokens by attributes.
+2. Deploy EVD2 (i.e., E2GT Version 2).
+3. Airdrop the tokens to the owners.
+4. Burn the tokens in the V1 contract.

+Notice that immediately after the shuffle, the images are not available, but they have been hashed with SHA256 and later it is possible to verify that the image is the one that was supposed to be.
+When the images will be uploaded to Arweave, the metadata will be updated with the url of the images, and split in 600 JSON files that will be uploaded to Arweave as well.

 ### A future block

-The chosen block is [14457200](https://etherscan.io/block/14457200).
-It should be minted around 12pm PST, on Friday, March 25th 2022.
+The chosen block is [TBD](https://etherscan.io/block/TBD).
+It should be minted around TBD

 When the block is mined this repo will be updated and ready to shuffle the metadata.